 With support from Luta Pela Paz—including several pairs of old boxing gloves—Alan was able to launch his own organisation, called Abraço Campeão (Champion Embrace).
 He began by training 12 young people on a small football pitch and grew the programme from there.
 “Boxing changed my life for the better, and it really put me on the right path.
 Now I teach boxing in order to change the lives of other people as well,” he said.
 Today, the organisation provides boxing and other martial arts classes, mentorship, education, and leadership training.
 And they have a separate girls-centred programme, which helps tackle gender stereotypes and inequities.

 EMpower has been supporting Abraço Campeão since 2017, originally through Luta Pela Paz.
 From one organisation came another, and change is taking root.
-As Brazil faces new and severe challenges, champions like Alan ensure that even the“life is a fight.”
+As Brazil faces new and severe challenges, champions like Alan ensure that even the most marginalised and excluded young people can overcome.
+As Alan affirmed, “life is a fight.”

 Cyclone Yaas brought widespread destruction to the coastal region of West Bengal, India earlier this year.
 Girl leaders, who had been trained and mentored by a former EMpower grantee partner, Nishtha, some years ago, proved key to the local response.Read Nishtha's Story